odtp-org/odtp-manuals/docs/workflows/index.md

 ## Supported Workflow Structure

 Currently the [ODTP orchestrator](../orchestrator/index.md) supports only linear workflows.
-But it is planned to also supprt acyclic graphs in the future, see our [roadmap](../orchestrator/roadmap.md)
+But it is planned to also support acyclic graphs in the future, see our [roadmap](../orchestrator/roadmap.md)

 !!!
 Note